-Six Singaporean scientists have since returned under the Returning Singaporean Scientists Scheme.
-They are:
+Seven Singaporean scientists have since returned under the Returning Singaporean Scientists Scheme:

 Professor Ho Teck Hua is a renowned scholar in behavioural economics, operation research and data analytics.
 He was the William Halford, Jr. Family Professor of Marketing at the University of California, Berkeley, USA.
 He has returned to Singapore and is currently the Senior Deputy President and Provost at the National University of Singapore (NUS).
 In addition to his leadership role at NUS, Professor Ho conducts research on solving societal challenges in healthcare analytics, transportation analytics and customer analytics.